 - Of the 1.9 billion adults who had overweight in 2016, over 650 million had obesity, according to the WHO.

-- Most of the world's population live in countries where a greater number of people die from having overweight or obesity than underweight, according to the WHO.
+- Most of the world's population lives in countries where a greater number of people die from having overweight or obesity than underweight, according to the WHO.

 - Adult obesity rates are highest in the United States, Mexico, New Zealand and Hungary.
 They are lowest in Japan and Korea, per a 2017 report from the Organisation for Economic Co-operation and Development.